 Maria Mazon will circulate a memo prior to each semester outlining the procedure for students who wish to add a course after the start of the semester.
-The Department prefers that students be registered by the end of the second week of the semester.
+The Department requires that students be registered by the end of the second week of the semester.
 Generally, the procedure is as follows:

 - During the first week of the semester, a student can still add via the WEB if the course is open.
 However, if the course is full, the instructor will need to sign & date a note giving permission.
 The student will then take that note to the receptionist who will then fill out the course enrollment permission form for the student.
 The student takes the form to his or her college office for processing. - During the second week of the semester, registration online via Buckeye Link is closed.
 Therefore, if you as an instructor wish to give a student permission to add your course, you must sign and date a note indicating you are giving such permission.
 The student must bring this note to the receptionist who will then fill out the course enrollment permission form for the student.
-The student will take that form to his or her college office for processing. - The Department strongly prefers that students be registered but the end of the second week.
-After the second week of the semester, adding a course will require a "Late Add Petition."
-This will require a note on department letterhead from the instructor stating the student's attendance record and the circumstances beyond the control of the student which prevented him/her from registering for the course earlier and the signature of the Department Chair on the course enrollment permission form.
-The Chair will approve such petitions only in unusual circumstances.
+The student will take that form to his or her college office for processing. - The Department requires that students be registered but the end of the second week.
+After the second week of the semester, exceptions will be granted only by petition.
+Petitions will be approved only on the basis of clearly documented clerical error or unusual and extenuating circumstances beyond the student's control.
+Additions also require the permission of the instructor via signature on the Late Add Petition and a written statement on department letterhead describing the student's attendance record and circumstances beyond the control of the student which prevented him/her from registering for the course earlier.

-Additional information on registration, fees and important dates can be found on the Office of the University website.
-Autumn 2013 Semester dates are available here.
+Additional information on registration, fees and important dates can be found on the Office of the University Registrar website.
+Autumn 2014 Semester dates are available here.